Stages of Mesothelioma

 Pleural Mesothelioma Staging Systems

-There are currently three main staging systems used by doctors to determine how far a patient’s mesothelioma has progressed.
-Each system uses 4 stages to describe the progression of a particular case, but the definitions of each stage vary slightly according to the method used.
+Doctors currently use three main staging systems to determine how far a patient’s stages of mesothelioma has progressed.
+Each system uses four stages to describe the progression of a particular case, but the definitions of each stage vary slightly according to the method used.

 Butchart Staging System

 The Butchart System is the most widely recognized and most commonly used staging system for pleural mesothelioma.
 This system looks at tumor size and spread to determine stage:

 - Stage 1: The mesothelioma has affected the right or left side of the pleural lining and may be seen in the diaphragm.

 - Stage 2: Both sides of the lungs show the presence of malignant mesothelioma, as do the lymph nodes.
 In Stage 2, the disease may also have spread to the heart, stomach, or esophagus.